bmrf/tron/README.md

 # SAFE MODE

+You can [follow these instructions](http://windows.microsoft.com/en-us/windows/start-computer-safe-mode), but basically it involves pressing F8 after restaring your computer.

+Unless you are running Windows 8...
 Microsoft, in their long-standing tradition of breaking useful, heavily-used functionality for no reason, changed how you get into Safe Mode for Windows 8, disabling the traditional F8 method.
 Tron re-enables the F8 method as part of it's prep tasks (before actually running), but here's how to manually re-enable the old-style boot menu that supports the F8 key.
 From an admin command prompt, run this command:

     bcdedit /set {default} bootmenupolicy legacy